Atlas China - How To Find Out The Value? - Antique China and Fine China Query

 There is also an Ohio based Atlas China Company founded 1901.
 In 1926 this company merged with Globe Pottery of Cambridge Ohio - creating the 'Atlas Globe China Company' which only lasted until c.1934.
 Marks attributed to them are: "Broadway Rose", "Victoria Dinnerware", "Love Bird", and the initials A-G. Co.
 This company was originally begun as the Bradshaw China Company based out of Niles, Ohio which was part of a group owned by business man F.H.
 Sebring.
 Sebring also owned several other pottery companies including two different ones called 'Crescent China'.

-Let's not get too complicated though, just suffice to say the mid 1930's saw another re-structuring when, by all accounts, Universal Potteries, Inc. was launched.
+too complicated though, just suffice to say the mid 1930's saw another re-structuring when, by all accounts, Universal Potteries, Inc. was launched.

 How to get a feeling of value for your wares and generally find out more about the manufacturer?
 You have two options.